About Brandy Wheeler

 Little Cards with a Big Name

 The DBA I registered when I started the business was Traverse Area Mealtickets & Unusual Ideas.
 Yep.
 That’s a mouthful.
-It was my dad’s idea actually.
+It was my dad’s idea, actually.
 He was my entrepreneurial mentor, and he had some aspirations to take this idea “national” someday in the form of a franchise.
 Mealtickets was in the name to represent the restaurants, because every visitor wants to know where to eat.
-But how do you sum up all the amazing and unique attractions, retail shops, and other destinations we that wanted to represent?
+But how do you sum up all the amazing and unique attractions, retail shops, and other destinations we wanted to represent?
 Unusual Ideas.
 So that’s the genesis of the name that debuted on the little card displays.

 Mealtickets & Unusual Ideas is a name that is not easy to remember.
 And yet, those first customers I sold and hotel relationships I built, still refer to the cards as Mealtickets, brought to you by the little card lady.